Esri/offline-editor-js/doc/howtouseeditlibrary.md

     }

 ```

+There are two ways to get the dataStore.
+You can get it from the instance of Offline Features Manager or from the feature layer, itself:

+* `offlineFeaturesManager.getFeatureLayerJSONDataStore( callback )`
+* `featureLayer.getFeatureLayerJSONDataStore(callback)`

 **Step 5** Once a layer has been extended the offline library will enable it with new methods.
 Here are a few examples that include code snippets of how to take advantage of some of the library's methods.
 You can also use a combination of methods from `editsStore` and `offlineFeaturesManager`.